 The strategy or tool is not the problem.
 The rule-breaking is.
 We would never dream of abolishing speed limits just because people didn’t always stick to them.
 Instead, we set clear consequences for breaking the rules.

 The same principle applies to our kids.
-Research shows us that by reinforcing our rules, setting and communicating consequences and being consistent, kids actually feel more nurtured and protected.
+Research shows us that by reinforcing our rules, setting and communicating consequences, and being consistent, kids actually feel more nurtured and protected.
 The result?
-Negative behaviour decreases.
+Negative behavior decreases.

 When kids ignore our rules, it’s useful to remember a simple formula: ‘Acknowledge the pause, but stick with the cause’.